gcallah/hambone/chaps/chap3.md

 "I don't know, but it don't mean you get to shoot him dead!"

 Gertie thought frantically.
 "We gotta get Claude over here."
-She took out her cell phone and called Hampton's uncle.
+She took out her cell phone and called him.

 "Claude, you better get over here right away.
 We got big trouble."

 She listened for a moment, and then repeated "Just get over here."

-"Mama, why don't we just say we thought we had us an intruder, and so I shot him."
+When she had put her phone back in her dress pocket, Hampton asked, "Mama, why don't we just say we thought we had us an intruder, and so I shot him."

 "Son, people know you've been acting all crazy lately.
-They know you done fell for his daughter, and he was standing in your way.
-You gonna have a hard time convincing the police you didn't know it was him."
+They know you done fell for his daughter, and he was standin' in your way.
+You gonna have a hard time convincin' the police you didn't know it was him."

 The two of them stared at the body on the floor for a moment, and then Hampton said, "Let's get outta this room."
 He turned the chandelier off, and they moved back into the living room and sat in silence, awaiting Claude's arrival.